Chemotherapy for osteosarcoma

 - Methotrexate (given in high doses along with leucovorin to help prevent side effects)

 - Cisplatin or carboplatin

-Usually, several drugs are given together.
+Usually, 2 or more drugs are given together.
 Some common combinations of drugs include:

 - High-dose methotrexate, doxorubicin, and cisplatin (sometimes with ifosfamide)

 - Doxorubicin and cisplatin